1st Edition

 Biography

-Michał Szostak, Associate Professor of Management – Vice-Rector for Scientific Research and Head of the Institute for Management Research at Collegium Civitas in Warsaw, Poland.
+Michał Szostak is Associate Professor (PhD, Dr. habil.) of Management and Vice Rector for Scientific Research and Head of the Institute for Management Research at Collegium Civitas in Warsaw, Poland.
 He conducts interdisciplinary research in the intersection of management, art, and aesthetics, the results of which are published in international publishing houses and journals.
-Graduate of doctoral studies (Management) and master's studies (Management and Marketing).
+He is a graduate of doctoral studies (management) and master’s studies (management and marketing).
 He conducts teaching activities in finance, management aesthetics, humanistic management, and art marketing.